singlecla/singlecla/cla.md

 ### Exceptions

-This CLA does _not_ apply to a pull request if I specifically say it does not apply in a comment to that pull request.
+This CLA does _not_ apply to a pull request if I specifically say it does not apply in a comment to that pull request before it is accepted.
 For example, I might say:

 > My Single CLA does not apply to this pull request.